 The danger of the Coronavirus

 The Coronavirus is a flu-type virus that first transmitted from animals to humans in Wuhan, China.
 It is infectious – on average each person with the virus will infect 2.5 other people.
 It can be deadly.
 The older people are, the more dangerous to life the virus is.
-The evidence is that up to the age of 40, 1 in 500 people will lose their lives to the virus.
-This then rises steadily to 15% for people who are over 80.

 What the Government is doing to beat the Coronavirus